UniMath/agda-unimath/src/set-theory/cantors-diagonal-argument.lagda.md

 [two distinct elements](foundation.pairs-of-distinct-elements.md) are [uncountable](set-theory.uncountable-sets.md).
 The argument first appeared in
 {{#cite Cantor1890/91}}.
-Although it is not the first uncountability argument to be published, Cantor's diagonal argument is the first to employ a proof technique known as _diagonalization_.
+Although it is not the first uncountability argument to be published, Cantor's diagonal argument is his first to employ a proof technique known as _diagonalization_.
 This proof technique was also used to give a generalization of the uncountability result in what is now known as [Cantor's theorem](foundation.cantors-theorem.md).